Discover our health insurance policies specifically designed for expats in Sweden

 Private healthcare is still quite rare in Sweden.
-Indeed, only about 20% of health centres are privately owned and a few residents have private health coverage.
+Indeed, there is only about 20% of private hospitals in Sweden and a few residents have private health coverage.
 However, these numbers have been growing over the past few years…

 Most private healthcare facilities, especially in larger cities, hold contracts with the city councils, ensuring conformity between medical costs of the private and public health sectors.
 However, some healthcare providers are fully privately owned and managed; if you choose to use their services, you’ll have to pay 100% of the medical expenses.

 What are the limits of Swedish public healthcare system?

 While Sweden is one Europe’s best countries in terms of healthcare services, its public healthcare system faces the same difficulties as its Old Continent’s peers.
 In some cases, patients have a wait quite a long time to get access to medical services (up to 90 days to see a medical specialist or to get surgery) and see a medical professional ‘face-to-face’.

 Foyer Global Health: your private health insurance in Sweden!